prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

 are killed to supply a “Homeric” feast.[@norris_octopus:_1986 505] The depiction of this roundup draws on the same reservoir of collectivization imagery that characterized the herd of sheep.
-Even though “[n]o two acted precisely alike,” the rabbits are able to be made into a single monolith.
+Even though “[n]o two acted precisely alike,” the rabbits become a monolith.
 As the sheep “hid the earth,” so do the rabbits: here and there “what seemed to be ground resolved itself, when seen through the glasses, into a maze of small, moving bodies….
 The earth was alive with rabbits.”
 The language describing them moves from their individual